mcneel/developer.rhino3d.com/content/en/guides/eto/why-eto/_index.md

 +++
 <!-- Sizing, automatic, manual etc. -->

-## 1. Batteries Included
-All the required Eto dependencies are bundled with Rhino.
+1. All the required Eto dependencies are bundled with Rhino.

-## 2. It's Rhino!
-Rhino uses Eto!
+1. Rhino uses Eto!
 Creating UIs that match the Rhino style are a breeze.

-## 3. Eto makes native cross-platform easy
-Eto makes writing apps that work cross platform easy.
+1. Eto makes writing apps that work cross platform easy.
 You can go from 0 to fun in a few minutes.

-## 4. Stable & Mature
-Eto has been in development and continuously improving for over 14 years, is actively developed and supported by McNeel and is the UI of choice for Rhino.
+1. Eto has been in development and continuously improving for over 14 years, is actively developed and supported by McNeel and is the UI of choice for Rhino.

-## 5. Maximum Coverage
-Every method, class and feature of Eto is available on every platform.
+1. Every method, class and feature of Eto is available on every platform.

-## 6. Open Source
-Eto is, and has always been 100% Open Source.
+1. Eto is, and has always been 100% Open Source.